Code-for-All/codeforall.org-concept-2017/_partners/Code-for-Australia/index.md

 ---
-layout: chapter
+layout: partner
 title: Code For Australia
-permalink: chapters/code-for-australia
+permalink: partners/code-for-australia
-chapter: code-for-australia
+partner: code-for-australia
 ---
 Our mission is to improve the interface between citizens and government via civic technology, and in return create a civic-tech ecosystem in Australia.
 <!--more-->